hashicorp/field-workshops-terraform/docs/slides/aws/hcp-terraform-v2/index.md

 # Standardize best practices
 - This slide is about **`business calibration`** when adopting a service for deployment automation.

-- Terraform Cloud introduces workflow features for teams to support typical enterprise requirements.
+- HCP Terraform introduces workflow features for teams to support typical enterprise requirements.

 **INSTRUCTOR NOTE**: Please do not read the bullets.
 Instead, choose a point that fits your narrative.
 For example: